ferm10n/morpheus/README.md

 # Morpheus

-Provides a simulation environment for Neo(pixels) or other individually addressible LEDs without the need for an Arduino or other microcontroller.
+Provides a simulation environment for Neo(pixels) or other individually addressible LEDs without the need for an Arduino or other microcontroller hardware.
+Preview LED patterns directly from your browser, edit and see your changes live!

+> HEADS UP!
+I'm building this project in my free time and it's kinda jank/inconsistent.
+I hope that enough of the vision for it is captured here until I get around to polishing it more :)

-## Getting started
+## Quick start

+- Clone this project, make sure you have node ^12.13.0
+- cd to examples/strandtest and `npm ci`
+- `npm start`

+## Adding morpheus to an existing Arduino project

 * Nodejs ^12.13.0, and g++ are required
 * in the arduino project, run `npm init -y` to create a package.json
 * `npm i git+https://github.com/ferm10n/morpheus.git` to add morpheus module
-* add `"start": "morpheus"` to the "scripts" part of your package.json
-* create morpheus-config.js
+* create an `index.js`, [like this one](./examples/index.js)
+* edit the `coords` in `index.js` so that it contains the coordinates of your LEDs in 3d space
-* `npm start`. this will compile and run your arduino sketch.
+* `node index.js`. this will compile and run your arduino sketch.
   * depending on what special arduino functions your sketch uses, you might need to write mocks for them.
 I put some of the common ones in there already but this is the most likely thing to fail when switching to a new sketch.
-* implement `onDataSegment()` in **public/index.js**.
-See the example there for details.
-This gets called for every update to the LED outputs.
-* open your browser to http://localhost:8080
+* open your browser to the URL printed to your console

 ## Transactions